 Lighthouse Sports Bar - Buxton

-When heading south, you'll find Lighthouse Sports Bar who took it upon themselves to sample hundreds, even thousands, of the finest beers in the land to bring you one of the finest selections of great local North Carolina beers and ciders.
-They offer a full bar, with tons of beers and wine along with the entertainment of pool tables, darts, live music and more.
-Open for brunch, lunch, happy hour & dinner with late night food.
+Heading south, you'll find Lighthouse Sports Bar, who took it upon themselves to sample thousands of the finest beers in the land to bring you one of the most extensive selections of local North Carolina beers and ciders.
+They offer a full bar featuring local beers and wines, along with the entertainment of pool tables, darts, live music, and more.
+Open for brunch, lunch, happy hour, and dinner, with late-night bites to keep the fun going.